The SSH Terminal¶

 Do not expect the terminal to know that there are : line numbers or drawing characters to ignore, it will copy all the text under the selection.

-Depending on the remote application, the selection process would look and feel different :
+Depending on the remote application and connection speed, the selection process would look and feel different :

 Example of a remote double and triple click selection